osl-incubator/scicookie/docs/guide.md

 It is a code quality control tool that runs automatically before commits are made to a version control repository.
 When a commit is made, pre-commit executes the configured hooks.
-When you select the pre-commit option offered by SciCookie, we have configured the following hooks for
+If you select the pre-commit option offered by SciCookie, we have configured the following hooks for
 you: *end-of-file-fixer*, *blue*, *black*, *flake8*, *ruff*, *isort*, *mypy*, *shellcheck*, *bandit*, *pydocstyle*, *vulture* and *mccabe*